-

 FAQs

-The City is exploring three different approaches for a potential Home CCTV Rebate Program.
-Each option provides varying levels of community participation and City of Melville administration oversight.
+The City explored three different approaches for a potential Home CCTV Rebate Program.
+Each option provided varying levels of community participation and City of Melville administration oversight.

 Option 1 – Unmanaged Rebate